openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 ps -ef | grep python
 ~~~~

 Lists all Python process including OBPlayer.
-If this is not showing then obplayer is not running.
+If this is not showing then OBPlayer is not running.

 ![ PS FAX Python Screenshot](/img/ps-fax-python.png ){: .psfax-python}